GENERAL INFORMATION: 503-823-4000

 D. Temporary parking restrictions may be enforced by tow 24 hours after placement in any non meter area.

-E. Temporary parking restrictions may be enforced by tow in any meter district if the space reservation device and/or signs are in place, and verified during the prior day before or:
+E. Temporary parking restrictions may be enforced by tow in any meter district if the space reservation device or signs are in place, and verified,

-2. By 1:30 p.m. if the meters are in effect until 7 p.m. or later within the meter district.
+2. By 1:30 p.m. the prior day if the meters are in effect until 7 p.m. or later within the meter district.
+Towing may continue each day for the duration of the temporary parking restrictions days and times, and no additional verification is required.

 (Amended by Ordinance Nos.
 165980, 170912, 176352, and 176442, effective May 1, 2002.)
 Any authorized officer may, without prior notice, order a vehicle towed, when: